 TRANSFERS BETWEEN CATEGORIES OF DEBT SECURITIES Upon transfer of a debt security from the AFS to HTM classification, the amortized cost is reset to fair value adjusted for any ACL previously recorded under the AFS debt security model.
 Unrealized gains or losses at the transfer date continue to be reported in cumulative OCI.
 The cumulative OCI balance is amortized into earnings over the same period as the unamortized premiums and discounts using the effective interest method.
-Any ACL previously recorded under the AFS debt security model is reversed and an ACL under the HTM debt security model is reestablished.
-The reversal and re-establishment of the ACL are recorded to provision for credit losses.
+Any ACL previously recorded under the AFS debt security model is reversed and an ACL under the HTM debt security model is recorded to provision for credit losses.

-NONACCRUAL AND PAST DUE, AND CHARGE-OFF POLICIES $\,\mathrm{We}\,$ generally place debt securities on nonaccrual status using factors similar to those described for loans.
+NONACCRUAL AND PAST DUE, AND CHARGE-OFF POLICIES We generally place debt securities on nonaccrual status using factors similar to those described for loans.
 When we place a debt security on nonaccrual status, we reverse the accrued unpaid interest receivable against interest income and suspend the amortization of premiums and accretion of discounts.
+If the amortization of premiums and accretion of discounts.
 If the ultimate collectability of the principal is in doubt on a nonaccrual debt security, any cash collected is first applied to reduce the security's amortized cost basis to zero, followed by recovery of amounts previously charged off, and subsequently to interest income.
-Generally, we return a debt security to accrual status when all delinquent interest and principal become current under the contractual terms of the security and collectability of remaining principal and interest is no longer doubtful.
+Generally, we return a debt security to accrual status when all delinguent interest and principal become current under the contractual terms of the security and collectability of remaining principal and interest is no longer doubtful.